 Sustainable water strategies are statutory processes for state-wide water resource planning in Victoria.

 Each strategy focusses on one region of Victoria.
 They are used to manage threats to the supply and quality of water resources to protect environmental, economic, cultural and recreational values.
-Sustainable water strategies:
+Sustainable water strategies are developed to:

 - help entitlement holders manage their own risks